ECHO Ontario Autism for Physicians and NPs

 ECHO provides the opportunity to improve individual knowledge of ASD and increase the capacity to diagnose and manage this complex condition in rural and underserved areas.

 ECHO Ontario Autism at Holland Bloorview uses an internet-based video technology called Zoom.
-Participants can easily connect (via a link that will be provided) to the video sessions through their phone, tablet, laptop, or a computer with a webcam.
+Participants can easily connect to the video sessions (via a link that will be provided prior to each session) through their phone, tablet, laptop, or a computer with a webcam.

-The main focus of ECHO Autism at this time is on medical care and is geared towards paediatricians, family physicians and nurse practitioners.
+The focus of ECHO Autism is on medical/healthcare needs of children, youth and is geared towards paediatricians, family physicians, psychiatrists and nurse practitioners.
+Allied health professionals may also register and will be added as observers.

 The ECHO model uses primarily case-based learning.
 Participants present de-identified cases from their own practice where there is a question of Autism (diagnosis) or a question about management of symptoms.
 Participants and Hub Specialists discuss the cases, ask clarifying questions, and provide recommendations.
 All participants receive a copy of the cases prior to each session, as well as the written recommendations which are sent out following the each session.
 All participants are encouraged to present at least one case for discussion during an ECHO Autism cycle.